 Around 40 companies oversee the private medical insurance market and there are lots of packages and combinations available to suit different budgets.

 In general, private healthcare offers more extensive cover.
 In addition to the prospect of more specialist treatments and better accommodation, you’ll also have access to some doctors who restrict their practices to private patients, resulting in shorter waiting times, and you won’t need to pay any additional co-payments for medicine.
 It’s also much easier to find a doctor who speaks your native language if you’re a member of a private scheme.

-Typically, you can choose the level of your excess or deduction fee, where you opt to pay up to a certain amount each year for your treatments.
-This is called a Selbstbehalt, and choosing a higher excess is one way to reduce your lower monthly contributions.
+Typically, you can compare prices and choose the level of your excess or deduction fee, where you opt to pay up to a certain amount each year for your treatments.
+This is called a Selbstbehalt, and choosing a higher excess for private health insurance in Germany is one way to reduce your lower monthly contributions.